SOC Endpoint Monitoring: What It Is & Why You Need It

 Key questions to ask:

-• What does your onboarding process look like, and what resources will be required from our team?
+- What does your onboarding process look like, and what resources will be required from our team?

-• How does your service integrate with our existing tools and cloud environments?
+- How does your service integrate with our existing tools and cloud environments?

-• How does your service model scale as our company grows in size or complexity?
+- How does your service model scale as our company grows in size or complexity?

-• What is the process for tuning the service to reduce false positives and align with our specific risk profile?
+- What is the process for tuning the service to reduce false positives and align with our specific risk profile?

-Questions About Performance and SLAs
+Ask About Performance Metrics and SLAs

 Ultimately, you need a partner who delivers measurable results.
 Service Level Agreements (SLAs) are the foundation of this, as they contractually define the provider’s commitments.
 Don’t just accept their standard SLAs; make sure you understand what they mean for your business.
 Ask for key performance indicators like Mean Time to Detect (MTTD) and Mean Time to Respond (MTTR).
 This helps transform their SOC from a reactive unit into a proactive part of your security strategy.